aws-observability/aws-otel-lambda/sample-apps/python-lambda/README.md

 aws lambda update-function-configuration --function-name <your lambda function name> --layers <AOT layer ARN> --environment Variables="{AWS_LAMBDA_EXEC_WRAPPER=/opt/python/adot-instrument}" --tracing-config "Mode=Active"
 ```
 Tips:
-- By default AOT layer export traces to AWS X-Ray, make sure your Lambda role has xray write permission, Ref [code](template.yml#L23).
+- By default, the layer is configured to export traces to AWS X-Ray, make sure your Lambda role has [the required X-Ray permissions](template.yml#L23).
-- Lambda layer is regionalized asset, make sure pick up the correct layer ARN.
-- Command `aws lambda update-function-configuration` would override Lambda layer and environment variables in existing function.
-If your function already has other layers and environment variables, need to add them in upper command.
-For example, if your function already has an environment variable `A=a`, the command should become `--environment Variables="{AWS_LAMBDA_EXEC_WRAPPER=/opt/python/adot-instrument,A=a}"`.
-Ref [AWS Doc](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html)
+- The command `aws lambda update-function-configuration` will override Lambda layer and environment variables in existing function.
+If your function already has other layers and environment variables, you need to add them in the wrapper command.
+For example, if your function has an environment variable `A=a`, the command should be `--environment Variables="{AWS_LAMBDA_EXEC_WRAPPER=/opt/python/aot-instrument,A=a}"`.
+For more information, see the [AWS CLI documentation](https://docs.aws.amazon.com/cli/latest/reference/lambda/update-function-configuration.html).

-### Offload AOT from your lambda function
+### Remove OpenTelemetry from your Lambda function
-Contrary to enable AOT in Lambda function, offloading AOT needs to remove AOT layer and remove the environment variable `AWS_LAMBDA_EXEC_WRAPPER`.
+To disable OpenTelemetry from you Lambda function, remove the Lambda layer and remove the environment variable `AWS_LAMBDA_EXEC_WRAPPER`.
+Also, disable active tracing.

 ***

 ## Configuration
-AOT Python Lambda layer combines both SDK and [Collector](https://github.com/aws-observability/aws-otel-collector#overview).
-The configuration of Collecor follows OpenTelemetry standard.
+The AWS Distro for OpenTelemetry Python Lambda layer combines both OpenTelemetry Python SDK and the [AWS Distro for OpenTelemetry Collector](https://github.com/aws-observability/aws-otel-collector#overview).
+The configuration of Collector follows the OpenTelemetry standard.

-- By default AOT in Lambda uses [config.yaml](../../extensions/aoc-extension/config.yaml), exports telemetry data to AWS X-Ray and CloudWatch.
+By default, AWS Distro for OpenTelemetry in Lambda uses [config.yaml](https://github.com/aws-observability/aws-otel-lambda/blob/main/extensions/aoc-extension/config.yaml), which exports telemetry data to AWS X-Ray and AWS CloudWatch.

-    Turn on logging exporter in Collector for debug by adding environment variable `AOT_DEBUG=true` in Lambda function.
+For debugging, you can turn on the logging exporter in the Collector by adding the environment variable `AOT_DEBUG=true` in the Lambda function.

-- Customize Collector config

-    There are 2 ways to set customized Collector configuration:
+To customize the Collector config, there are two options:

-    1. Bring customized config file(and ca/cert/key files) into Lambda sandbox by Lambda layer, then set the Collector config by environment variable `AOT_CONFIG=<your config file path>`
+* Bring customized config file (and ca/cert/key files) into the Lambda function by the Lambda layer, then set the Collector config by environment variable `AOT_CONFIG=<your config file path>`
-    2. Add environment variable `AOT_CONFIG_CONTENT=<Full content of your config file>`.
+* Add the environment variable `AOT_CONFIG_CONTENT=<Full content of your config file>`

-    For some cases need ca/cert/key files like OTLP gRPC/HTTP exporter secure mode, user has to bring files into Lambda by his layer.
+For more information about AWS Distro for OpenTelemetry Collector configuration like adding ca/cert/key files, see the Github [README.md](../../extensions/sample-aoc-config/README.md).

 ***